Abdelhai1/shortest_path_search_engine/README.md

 1. Run the `App.py` script to launch the application.

-2. Select a city from the dropdown menu.
+2. Select a city from the dropdown menu (you need to wait a few seconds until the places data is downloaded).

-3. Choose the source and destination places from the respective list boxes (you need to wait a few seconds until the places data is downloaded).
+3. Choose the source and destination places from the respective list boxes.

 4. Click on the "Find Shortest Path" button to calculate and display the shortest path between the selected locations.